mr-v99/laravel-project/README.md

 # laravel-project

+# Configuration Steps

-# In order to run this project in your machine, you should run these commands first:
+In order to run this project in your machine, you should run these commands first:

 1) Set the configuration file using the command "cp .env.example .env"
 2) update all required packages using the command "composer update"